SystemsApproach/tcpcc/variants.rst

 the sender (rather than letting them occupy an in-network buffer) whenever OWD is greater than some threshold.
-The On-Ramp shim is then composed with an existing congestion control algorithm, that later of which continues to worry about long-term congestion.
-On-Ramp has been shown to work with several existing congestion control algorithms including DCTCP.
+The On-Ramp shim is then composed with an existing congestion control algorithm, that later of which continues to worry about reaching equilibrium for long-term flows.
+On-Ramp has been shown to work with several existing congestion control algorithms, including DCTCP.

-One key to making On-Ramp work is the ability to accurately measure OWD, which depends on synchronized clocks between the sender and receiver.
+One key to making On-Ramp work is its ability to accurately measure OWD, which in turn depends on synchronized clocks between the sender and receiver.
 Since data center delays can be less than a few tens of microseconds, the sender and receiver clocks must be synchronized to within a few microseconds.
 Such high-accuracy clock synchronization has traditionally required hardware-intensive protocols, but On-Ramp